 “Baldwin Park Unified is committed to our mission of ensuring high achievement for all learners, and the building blocks for life-long success begins with socio-emotional health,” Superintendent Dr. Froilan N. Mendoza said.
 “Part of our vision is not only to support the wellbeing of our students, but our staff and District families as well.
 We are very pleased to offer these resources to our community and further promote a positive and supportive learning environment.”

-For more information and resources, please visit our Mental Health page and our Social Emotional Learning and Mental Wellness page.
+For more information and resources, please visit our Mental Health page.